Diversity, Equity, and Inclusion

 Ethan Campbell is leading an effort to examine the results from the September 2020 School of Oceanography Culture Survey.

-The School of Oceanography acknowledges that it occupies the ancestral lands of the Coast Salish peoples, and honors the peoples on whose traditional land and water we work.
+The School of Oceanography acknowledges that it occupies ancestral lands, and honors the peoples on whose traditional land and water we work.